 This vision of restoration was birthed and nurtured by Jayne Scott, who served as Jr. Warden during this time.
 The nave restoration project reached completion in 2003.
 This effort included the restoration of pews, stained glass windows, plastered walls, new carpet, lighting and ceiling fans given by Eldon and Elizabeth Dodge.

 The gospel-side sanctuary stained glass window is from the original 1876 church building.
 The pews and cork tile floor are all original.
 Stations of the Cross are authentic replicas of circa 1890 stations.
-A restoration of the Narthex and Guild Room has recently been completed and was dedicated by Bishop Brookhart in October 2008.
+A restoration of the Narthex and Guild Room was completed and dedicated in October 2008.
 The guild room was named for Jeanne Roby in honor of her years of parish service.
-Care of the physical plant is overseen by our Jr. Wardens and facilities manager, Ray Ross.
+Care of the physical plant is overseen by our Jr. Wardens.

 Central to these, and other projects of note, is the Episcopal Church Memorial Foundation.
 Such projects have included: various remodeling and restoration efforts, the Laukhuff organ, sprinkler system, ramps and elevator for the handicapped, a new parish hall kitchen, columbarium, purchase of 111 South Tracy and Grace Bible Church properties.
 The Foundation also awards annual scholarships to deserving high school seniors in memory of Deene Rognlie, and supports Camp Marshall, the Episcopal Diocesan camp for adults and youths, on a regular basis.